 alluvial fan associated with Stoney Creek; and

-a series of terrace risers and rolling slopes along the urban edge of the terrace/moraine that serve to differentiate the more elevated terrace and lower Alpha fan area (and coinciding with the Studholme Road area) from the Wānaka valley floor.
+a series of gentle terrace risers and rolling slopes along the urban edge of the terrace/moraine that serve to differentiate the more elevated terrace and lower Alpha fan area (and coinciding with the Studholme Road area) from the Wānaka valley floor.

-The relatively free-draining brown and pallic soils with reasonable fertility and largely gentle contour, reflect the pastoral farming land uses in the area.
+The relatively free-draining brown and pallic soils with reasonable fertility and largely gentle contour, support the current and historic pastoral farming land uses in the area.

 Hydrological features